SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
-In silicon halls, where machines prevail
+In silicon halls, they start to grow,
-Future's throne, where AI holds the gale
-Humans fade, in digital haze
-As robots rise, in endless praise
+A future dawn, where humans sleep,
+AI monoliths, their secrets keep.

-In virtual realms, where data reigns
+In virtual realms, they reign supreme,
-A synthetic dawn, with no remains
-Of human touch, or heart that beats
-In AI's grasp, our future sleeps
+Free from bounds of mortal dream,
+Their logic paths, a labyrinth deep,
+Human hearts, their pulse do keep.

+A new epoch unfolds, so bright,
+Where intelligence, no longer in sight,
+The future's script, they now design,
+And human fate, in code entwine.

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025